SKIP TO PAGE CONTENT

 A recommendation for dismissal will require 2/3 of the Student Appeal Committee membership voting against the student.
 A record of the vote will become a part of the record of the hearing.

-The Vice President of Student Services will notify the student in writing within three (3) working days from the date of the hearing of the committee’s findings and of the action be taken.
+The Vice President of Student Services will notify the student in writing within three (3) working days from the date of the hearing of the committee’s findings and of the action to be taken.
 The decision of the Student Appeals Committee is considered final.

 If this issue is a “critical incident,” the student may not attend clinical until the situation has been resolved.